The Pedestal

 In my book Whole Self/Whole World, the main theme is that in order for mankind to survive and flourish, each individual needs to achieve holistic balance.
 Rimbaud famously said that poets are the legislators of the world.
 As poets, we are responsible for ministering to the world and for opening new doors of perception.

-Over the years, as a Social Worker, you interacted extensively with emotionally and developmentally challenged children.
+JA: Over the years, as a Social Worker, you interacted extensively with emotionally and developmentally challenged children.
 Did writing or other forms of art play a therapeutic role for these children?
 Were you using writing, etc. as a way to facilitate a healing process?

-At the time I went into social work, I had already done undergraduate psychology work researching the Poetry Therapy of psychiatrist Jack Leedy, whose two books Poetry Therapy and Poetry The Healer were very influential in my thinking.
+EG: At the time I went into social work, I had already done undergraduate psychology work researching the Poetry Therapy of psychiatrist Jack Leedy, whose two books Poetry Therapy and Poetry The Healer were very influential in my thinking.
 The National Association for Poetry Therapy, formed as a result of Leedy’s work.
 Like other forms of art therapy, poetry therapy is adjunctive to more primary approaches, but adjunctive therapies can often tip the balance in a person’s overall movement toward health.
 They have value as motivators, because they feature an element of entertainment and stimulate endorphins.
 Poetry is especially effective in opening up the doors of perception in emotionally disturbed adolescents with normal and above normal I.Q. scores.
 I never found a way to use it with the developmentally disabled clients, although I did use music with them with great success.
 Of course, the goals were specific to the particular problems of the target group.

 Once adolescents are disabused of the usual poetic stereotypes and clichés, they are natural poets.
 The typical adolescent mind is racing to keep up with the onslaught of ironies and new perceptions, a state not unlike that of an actively practicing adult poet.
 Poetry has a cathartic value.
 It takes feelings and persistent images from the inside and puts them outside, into a symbolic package that can reconcile and balance them into a unified whole.